asheshrambachan/HonestDiD/README.md

 for the linear extrapolation across consecutive periods to be off by more than 0.03 percentage points.

-## Sensitivity Analysis for Average Effects
+## Sensitivity Analysis for Average Effects or Other Periods

 So far we have focused on the effect for the first post-treatment period, which is the default in HonestDiD.
 If we are instead interested